ZaneH/keep-talking/README.md

 ## API Design

-The server exposes a gRPC API, making it easy for clients to interact with the game.
+The server exposes a gRPC API and an optional HTTP Proxy using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway), making it easy for clients to interact with the game.
 Protocol Buffers (protobuf) are used for efficient, language-agnostic data serialization.
 This design allows developers to build their own game clients in any language that supports gRPC.

-While this implementation focuses on gRPC, the Domain-Driven Design approach means that alternative interfaces (like REST or WebSockets) could be implemented without modifying the core game logic.
+While this implementation focuses on gRPC/HTTP, the Domain-Driven Design approach means that alternative interfaces (like WebSockets or ) could be implemented without modifying the core game logic.

 ## Setup